Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Experiments

-\textbf{Training and Evaluation.} We follow the same experimental settings as in \citet{jin2020graph}.
+\paragraph{Training and Evaluation.} We follow the same experimental settings as in \cite{jin2020graph}.
 Put precisely, and unless otherwise specified, for each dataset, we randomly choose 10\% of the nodes for training, 10\% of the nodes for validation, and the remaining 80\% nodes for testing.
 For each experiment, we report the average node classification accuracy of 10 runs.
 The hyperparameters of all the models are tuned based on the validation set accuracy.
-In all experiments, the objective function to be minimized is the cross-entropy loss, using the Adam optimizer \citep{kingma2014adam}.
-Note, that another benefit of our CSGNN is the use of downstream loss only, compared to other methods that utilize multiple losses to learn adjacency matrix updates.
-In Appendix \ref{appendix:hyperparams} we discuss the hyperparameters of CSGNN.
+In all experiments, the objective function to be minimized is the cross-entropy loss, using the Adam optimizer \cite{kingma2014adam}.
+Note that another benefit of our CSGNN is the use of downstream loss only, compared to other methods that utilize multiple losses to learn adjacency matrix updates.
+In Appendix~\ref{appendix:hyperparams}, we discuss the hyperparameters of CSGNN.
+A complexity and runtime discussion is given in Appendix~\ref{app:complexity}.